What is Emergency Lighting?

 The two main types of emergency lighting are maintained and non-maintained.
 Maintained lights are used during everyday business and remain on at all times, therefore they are powered by the main electrical supply.
 On the other hand, non-maintained lights only activate when the power is cut during an emergency.
 They are used to light the way to an egress point.

 The emergency lighting that you’re probably the most familiar with are exit signs.
 These signs are always lit, so they fall under the category of maintained.
 There are also emergency exit combo signs, which are a multi-purpose solution for any applications that require an exit sign and an emergency light in a single location.

 No matter what type of emergency lighting you need, we can help.
 If your current system is outdated, Advanced Energy Group can install a more energy efficient LED system.
-All you have to do is contact us for a free energy assessment.
+All you have to do is contact us for a no-cost energy assessment.